AdvancedPhotonSource/cdi/docs/source/config_rec.rst

     ga_support_sigmas = (1.1, 1.0)

 - ga_low_resolution_sigmas:
-| optional, a list of sigmas that will be used in subsequent generations to calculate Gauss distribution in the space defined by the size of the data and apply it to the data This determines low resolution generations number
+| optional, a list of sigmas that will be used in subsequent generations to calculate Gauss distribution in the space defined by the size of the data and apply it to the data.
+In the example given below this feature will be used in first two generations.
 | example:
 ::